Sister Norma Valdemoro

-Invested with a strong sense of “bayanihan,” a basic value of Filipino people for working together in community, Sister Norma has found this value significant in living out her life and mission as a Maryknoll Sister, exhibited, she says, by “ the daily faithfulness of doing just the ordinary activities with enthusiasm.”
+Invested with a strong sense of “bayanihan,” a basic value of Filipino people for working together in community, Sister Norma found this value significant in living out her life and mission as a Maryknoll Sister, exhibited, she says, by “ the daily faithfulness of doing just the ordinary activities with enthusiasm.”

-During her Renewal in 1981, Sister Norma did mission education in the Philippines. sharing her experiences in Chile with family and friends.
+Returning to the Philippines for Renewal in 1981, Sister Norma did mission education in the Philippines.
+She shared her experiences in Chile with family and friends.